readthedocs/blog/addons-beta.rst

 These projects did not have any of our documentation features, like our flyout menu or search, as our documentation tool extensions do not execute for these projects.
-If you are using this configuration option already, your project is already using the new Addons library.
+If you are using this configuration option, your project is already using the new Addons library.

 ..
 TODO is there a way users can opt out of this beta without contacting us?